Skip to Content

 Prep the dry beans

 Place dried beans in a large pot of cold water.
 Remove any small rocks or floating pebbles.
-Soak overnight.
+Soak pinto beans overnight to reduce cooking time and improve digestibility.

 Drain soaked beans and set them aside.